-But we are not vets.
-So with any health concerns around your dog’s sleeping patterns, please always take your pet to the vets to make sure he or she is ok.
+With any health concerns around your dog’s sleeping patterns, please always take your pet to the vet’s office to make sure he or she is ok.

 Older dogs are such lovely creatures, but they do often need special care.